 Get your financial documentation in order, similar to making a reservation.

-Search for an expert adviser you feel comfortable with, like reading restaurant reviews before choosing where to dine.
+Search for an expert mortgage adviser you feel comfortable with, like reading restaurant reviews before choosing where to dine.

 Understand each party’s fees and service structures.